apache/cassandra-website/src/apachecon_cfp.md

 **Example proposals might include:**
 - Presentations from contributors and large operators covering pain points and proposals to address them
 - Planned or proposed improvements in specific areas of the Apache Cassandra codebase
-- Planned or proposes improvements we can make to strengthen and empower the Apache Cassandra community.
+- Planned or proposed improvements we can make to strengthen and empower the Apache Cassandra community.
 - Something we haven't thought about that advanced operators / contributors would be interested to hear.

 &nbsp;